frontapp/partner-channel-template/README.md

 ### Step 2: Configuration

 Your channel can be configured by editing the necessary variables in `server.ts`.
-You obtain the following values when you [create a channel type for an app](https://dev.frontapp.com/docs/create-and-manage-apps#create-a-channel-type) and then [view the OAuth credential](https://dev.frontapp.com/docs/create-and-manage-apps#obtain-oauth-credentials-for-your-app) from Front:
+You obtain the following values when you [create a channel type for an app](https://dev.frontapp.com/docs/create-and-manage-apps#create-a-channel-type) and then [view the OAuth credentials](https://dev.frontapp.com/docs/create-and-manage-apps#obtain-oauth-credentials-for-your-app) from Front:
-* `frontId` - The OAuth ID of your channel type.
+* `frontId` - The OAuth ID of the app that contains your channel type.
-* `frontSecret` - The OAuth secret key of your channel type given to you during partner channel registration.
+* `frontSecret` - The OAuth secret key of the app that contains your channel type.
 * `callbackHostname` - The hostname that this channel will use when generating webhooks.
 If running the server locally, we recommend using a tool like [ngrok](https://ngrok.com/) to proxy requests to localhost.
 This variable should be the public URL of your `ngrok` proxy.